Chart Color Schemes

 Kellyville - West features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 84.4% of all households, including 53.5% couples with children, 23.4% couples without children, and 7.0% single parent families.
-Non-family households account for 15.6%, with lone person households at 12.8% and group households comprising 2.8%.
+Non-family households account for the remaining 15.6%, with lone person households at 12.8% and group households comprising 2.8%.
 The median household size is 3.1 people, larger than the Greater Sydney average of 3.0.

 Frequently Asked Questions - Households